alexellis/k3sup/README.md

 # ARM will be available in 0.12.0
 k3sup app install cert-manager

-# nginx - install the Nginx IngressController, PC only
+# nginx - install the Nginx IngressController
 k3sup app install nginx-ingress
 ```